Troubleshooting bank file imports

 If you've imported a bank file and notice that the transactions are showing expenses as income, and income as expenses, this is likely due to the way the bank has listed the transaction amounts in the bank file.

-The good news is this is really easy to fix, and you can learn how to do so here: Expense transactions are showing as income (or vice versa) after importing a bank file
+Read more: Expense transactions are showing as income (or vice versa) after importing a bank file

 Transaction dates are incorrect after importing a bank file

 When importing CSV and QIF bank files, PocketSmith will try to work out the date format that has been uploaded without asking you for additional input.
-Sometimes, PocketSmith will import transactions with the incorrect date format.

-To learn why this might happen, and how to fix it, please see: Transaction dates are incorrect after importing a bank file
+Read more: Transaction dates are incorrect after importing a bank file